mirthturtle/shimari-extension/README.md

 ## Installation

 Clone this repo.
 Open your [Chrome Extensions](chrome://extensions/) panel and turn on Developer Mode.
-Click "Load Unpacked" and select the `mirthex` folder.
+Click "Load Unpacked" and select the `shimari-extension` folder.

 ## Issues & Contributions